SansGuidon/bookmarks/README.md

 * [Julia Evans](https://jvns.ca/blog/brag-documents/) - (2019) Get your work recognized: write a brag document
 * [Farnam Street](https://fs.blog/2018/10/long-game/) - (2018) The Surprising Power of The Long Game
 * [Farnam Street](https://fs.blog/2018/09/decision-matrix/) - (2018) The Decision Matrix: How to Prioritize What Matters
+* [Remote Mob Programming](https://www.remotemobprogramming.org/) - A summary of the essentials of successful Remote Mob Programming

 ## Communication
 * [Bohm Dialogue](https://en.m.wikipedia.org/wiki/Bohm_Dialogue) - (also known as Bohmian Dialogue or "Dialogue in the Spirit of David Bohm") is a freely flowing group conversation in which participants attempt to reach a common understanding, experiencing everyone's point of view fully, equally and nonjudgementally.[1]
 This can lead to new and deeper understanding.
 The purpose is to solve the communication crises that face society,[2] and indeed the whole of human nature and consciousness.